 Doctor of Philosophy (PhD)

 Candidates can proceed on a full- or part-time basis.
-The normal maximum length of candidature would be three to four years full time and six to eight years part time.
+The normal maximum length of candidature would be three to four years for full-time students and six to eight years for part –time students.